Monument Trees

 Seed School - How to Grow a Forest

-The forthcoming AR artwork will serve as an intermediary space between the landscape and the classroom.
-Through interactive virtual media, children will be able to share their stories and learn about the urban forest.
+Environmental art can serve as an intermediary space between the landscape and the classroom.
+Through the arts, children can share their stories and learn about the urban forest.
+Learning to care for tree seeds is an important part of teaching forest stewardship practices to the next generation.

-Building Conservation Networks is a creative urban design and public art project that identifies historic, monumental trees as key anchors in the ecological and cultural life of the city.
-This large scale art and urban design project presents a strategy for restoration through new models of conservation that can enhance the urban forest.
-The exhibition titled, Monument Trees is the first part of this work and focuses on documenting and celebrating the rich history and heritage of our city's oldest living monuments.
-These landmark, matriarchal trees contain hidden information in their roots that can give us information about times past and nurture new sapplings to foster stronger and more resilient urban forests.
-Through mapping the location of these pre-settlement trees across the city, Lesia's work with Building Conservation Networks is laying the groundwork to create a more ecologically resilient city that can withstand coming changes in the climate
+Building Conservation Networks is a creative urban design and public art project conceived by Lesia Mokrycke in 2018 that identifies historic, monumental trees as key anchors in the ecological and cultural life of the city.
+This large-scale art and urban design project presents a strategy for restoration that re-imagines conservation as a series of networks to enhance the urban forest.
+These landmark, Monument trees contain hidden information in their roots that give us clues about times past and can nurture new saplings to foster stronger and more resilient urban forests.
+Through mapping the location of these pre-settlement trees across the city, The Urban Forest Lab is laying the groundwork to create ecological infrastructure that can withstand coming changes in the climate.

 01 - Tropos - Urban Forest: Building Conservation Networks